balabit/syslog-ng-gitbook/chapters/chapter_5/section_2.md

 ```

-Your class should extend either TextLogDestination or StructuredLogDestination.
+Your class should extend either `TextLogDestination` or `StructuredLogDestination`.

 When syslog-ng starts, it will create an instance of the class, then attempt to run the init method.
-This method should do any initialization that needs to be done at the start of the program.
+This method should do any initialization that needs to be performed at the start of the program.

 Whenever a new message is generated and fed to your Java class, the send function will be called and passed the message as a String.

-To show you a complete (albeit basic) example, here is a Java class which takes messages and logs them to a file, using the destination defined above.
+The next example is a complete (albeit basic) example.
+A Java class takes messages and logs them to a file, using the destination defined above.

-Java file:
+#### Example: Java file ####

 ```